top of page

 - High-pressure sales or insisting that you send money right away is a red flag.

 - If you find two websites with the exact same wording or content, most likely one of them is a scammer.
-Scammers always copy their content from a legitimate website.
+Scammers often copy their content from a legitimate website.

 - Several scammers pay for sponsored ads (on google searches) to put their listing on the first page ahead of established legitimate breeders with many years of experience.